Erica Anderson (Catherine): Concept and creation

-Erica's features are generally feminine, but her eyes bear resemblance more to male characters'.
+Erica's features are generally feminine, but her eyes bear resemblance more to game's male characters'.
 She exhibits dominant body language as well as body language that demonstrates sexual confidence.
-Characters in Catherine behave in a sensible fashion towards Erica, directly and indirectly.
 Characters react with disgust to the idea of one character having sex with her and she is referred to by her deadname at multiple points, both in-universe and in the game's credits.
 Erica is also subject to nightmares that are said to only affect men.
+She is portrayed by Erin Fitzgerald in English and Junko Minagawa in Japanese.